solidfire/solidfire-cli/README.md

 Description:

-DeleteSnapshot is used to delete a snapshot.A snapshot that is currently the "active" snapshot cannot be deleted.You must rollback and make another snapshot "active" before the current snapshot can be deleted.To rollback a snapshot, use RollbackToSnapshot.
+DeleteSnapshot is used to delete a snapshot.
+A snapshot that is currently the "active" snapshot cannot be deleted.
+You must rollback and make another snapshot "active" before the current snapshot can be deleted.
+To rollback a snapshot, use RollbackToSnapshot.

 Options: